 Input / Output (I/O) Segregation

 It is good practice to segregate control and monitoring functions such that failures that may occur in the control outputs do not affect the monitoring, leading to misleading indications.
 This can be achieved by ensuring that separate (I/O) cards are used for the two functions.
 Isolation is invariably provided between cards, but is less common between adjacent inputs on the same card.
 It is also advisable to regularly test I/O at an AtoN to confirm that an RCMS command has had the desired result.

+It is important that every device aimed to control or monitor should be parallelly linked to the energy source as well as to the rest of the circuit.
+Conversely, being serially linked, a failure of the device can become a failure of the AtoN signal.

 Energy Consumption